-Those services not covered by benefits policy.
+Services not covered by a benefits policy.

 Any insured person who receives care from a provider not holding a contract with the insured person's insurance company is receiving services out-of-network.
 When a patient receives care out-of-network, he or she may be financially responsible for the care provided to them.

 A physician whose practice is devoted to internal medicine, family/general practice or pediatrics.